-1. Bus full of children struck by drunken driver
+1. School bus full of children struck by a drunken driver

 2. The Tennessee fog pile-up

-In December 11, 1990, a dense fog covered the I-75 roads in Tennessee.
+On December 11, 1990, a dense fog covered the I-75 roads in Tennessee.
 There were numerous warning signs, but the conditions deteriorated too fast for the signs to assist the motorists.
-The intense conditions caused a 70 car pile-up down the I-75.
+The intense conditions caused a 70-car pile-up on the I-75, one of the largest multi-car accidents in history.
 The accident scene covered the roads for half a mile and caused 13 deaths.
-Thirty-three different fire companies responded and the car fires only added to the chaos and made visibility even worse.
-Since this incident, Tennessee has improved fog warning systems with fog sensors that can alert motorists on highway signs and also to close on-ramps to avoid pile-ups.
-Reflective markers and flashing lights were also installed to guide cars stuck in fog.
+Thirty-three different fire companies responded, and the car fires only added to the chaos and made visibility even worse.
+Since this incident, Tennessee has improved fog warning systems with thick fog sensors that can alert motorists on highway signs and also close on-ramps to avoid pile-ups.
+Reflective markers and flashing lights were also installed to guide cars stuck in fog, as well as warning signs posted to try to increase road safety.

 3. The Mighty Dust Storm

 On November 29, 1991, traffic increased rapidly, as travelers returned home from Thanksgiving weekend.
 California was going through a severe drought.
 The 40 mph winds along the I-5 in California created a violent dust storm that greatly impaired visibility.
-This caused a pile up of 104 vehicles, including 4 tractors over one mile of the highway.
+This caused a pile-up of 104 vehicles, including four tractors, over one mile of the highway, one of the worst car accidents in California history.
 After multiple hours of rescue efforts, 17 people had died and 150 were seriously injured.
-Thousands more were trapped in their cars for another day while road crews cleared the roads and worked to reopen the highway after the wreck.
+Thousands more were trapped in their cars for another day while road crews cleared the roads and worked to reopen the highway after the wreck; even those with minor injuries waited, trapped, for medical treatment.

 4. The Fourth of July